 Estimated tide times for Marazion today are:

-Times are GMT.
+Times are BST.

 NB.
 Actual tides will depend on weather conditions.
 If you need accurate predictions for navigation purposes you should contact the United Kingdom Hydrographic Office.